Career transition: step-by-step

 • This is a viable option if you need a job quickly (or you need money right now) and cannot afford a long job search.

-• Another reason to consider the path is if you need a guaranteed income to pay your bills while working on other projects, i.e., building your own business.
+• Another reason to consider this path is if you need a guaranteed income to pay your bills while working on other projects, i.e., building your own business.

 Common mistakes